Archive storage

 What good archive storage should deliver in practice

-Many organisations notice that a depot only feels right when more is in order than just the physical space.
-As soon as retention, metadata, retrieval, digitisation and daily consultation come together, it becomes clear whether a storage structure will also work over the longer term.
+Many organisations notice that storage only feels right when more is in order than just the space.
+As soon as retention, metadata, retrieval, digitisation and daily consultation come together, it becomes clear whether a storage structure will work over the longer term.

 • clear links between box, location and file context